 User feedback is qualitative and quantitative data from customers on their likes, dislikes, impressions, and requests about a product.
 Collecting and making sense of user feedback is critical for businesses that wish to make improvements based on what their users need.
-Channels for user feedback can include email and phone surveys, as well as third party research, but the most reliable and most responsive channel for user feedback is delivered by in-app messaging and in-product surveys.
+Channels for user feedback can include email and phone surveys, as well as third party research, but the most reliable responsive channel for user feedback is delivered by in-app messaging and in-product surveys.

 What are the different types of user feedback?